 The environmental studies were initiated over the Australia Day long weekend, when Profs Rowe and Guillemin from MQ began interviewing MND patients in the rural NSW town of Griffith and taking samples for analysis.
 As a team, we will now be extending our studies to other MND hot spots in Australia with the aim of confirming the presence of BMAA in the Australian environment and then acquiring a better understanding the risks from exposure to algal toxins.

 Good luck Dr Rachel Dunlop and team with your research, it is long overdue in Australia.
-Hopefully you will be investigating clusters that are occurring around Ballina, Lake Ainsworth at Lennox Heads and Baywood Chase lake at Suffolk Park close to Byron Bay near to where I live?
+Hopefully you will be investigating clusters that are occurring around Ballina, Emigrant Creek Dam and River, Lake Ainsworth at Lennox Heads and Baywood Chase Lake at Suffolk Park close to Byron Bay near to where I live?